How Contextual Messaging Increases Motivation?

 Suppose you are marketing athletic apparel, and you want to appeal to customers’ desire to go to the gym.
 The average person wants to go the gym for weight-loss and/or fitness reasons, but they may think about their goal(s) in different ways.
 On one hand, a customer may want to get fit, while on the other hand they may want to lose weight.
 These may be effectively the same thing, except one of them is presented as gaining fitness, while the other is oriented towards avoiding fatness.
+The success of your marketing messages depends heavily on the context and customers' motivations.

 This distinction is based on the long-running research of Columbia University’s E. Tory Higgins who has suggested that people tend to be motivated either through a Promotion-focus (e.g. “how can I achieve a good outcome?”) or in a Prevention-focus (e.g. “how can I avoid a bad outcome?”).
 The endpoint of these two approaches is the same (for example, “to go to the gym”), but the motivations are opposite (to “be fit” or “not to be fat”).
 Basically, if customers hope to reach a positive outcome, then they are in a Promotion-focus (“I want to win!”).
 If they are concerned about getting away from a bad outcome, they are in a Prevention-focus (“I don’t want to lose!”).
+Knowing this, your marketing communication should be more contextual to suit customers' preferences.

 When there is a mismatch, consumers tend to be more skeptical or otherwise less interested.
 For example, if someone thinks about going to the gym as a way to “get fit” (or is accustomed to athletic wear ads that are inspirational or otherwise Promotion-focused, such as Nike’s “Just Do It” campaign), they may be confused or even offended to encounter a Prevention-focused ad that stresses “don’t be fat.”